MolchanovYS/Epam-DevOps-homework/Linux_networking/README.md

  ```
 ![](/Linux_networking/Screens/Server-DHCP-service.png)

-1.5 Сonfigure the operation of network ports for Client-1 and Client-2.
+1.5 Сonfigure the operation of network ports for Client-3 and Client-2.
 One port works on the principle of getting a dynamic address, and the second port sets statics, according to the task:</br>

-__Client_1__</br>
-> In the screenshot, Client_1 is recorded as Client_3.
-It`s ok.
+__Client_3__</br>
 ![](/Linux_networking/Screens/client3-ip-addresses.png)</br>

 __Client_2__</br>